mansi3012/mansi3012/README.md

-🤝 Seeking Internship/Co-op opportunities starting Jan 2025
+🤝 Seeking Internship/Co-op opportunities starting Winter 2025

 👩🏻‍🎓 Master of Applied Computing student at the University of Windsor